polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 rustup target add wasm32-unknown-unknown --toolchain nightly
 ```

-This toolchain is not tight to a specific version and will be updated, just as the
+This toolchain is not tied to a specific version and will be updated just as the
-`stable` toolchain, when you issue:
+`stable` toolchain:

 ```bash
 rustup update
 ```

 **It may be necessary to occasionally rerun `rustup update`** if a change in the upstream Substrate
-codebase depends on a new feature of the Rust compiler.
+codebase depends on the most recent version of the Rust compiler.

 ## Test Your Set-Up